The Food Lovers' Cookbook Collection

 75 - The Colonial Cookbook by The Aristologist

-The Colonial Cook Book by The Aristologist who was the local politician Edward Abbot is a fascinating guide to the food scene in colonial Tasmania in the middle of the 19th Century.
+The Colonial Cook Book by The Aristologist who was the Tasmanian politician Edward Abbot is a fascinating guide to the food scene in the colonies in the middle of the 19th Century.
 He was growing 26 different varieties of basil in this British colony at the time!
 He was also deeply into eating the local fauna including possums and wallaby.

 76 - The Country Cooking of France by Anne Willan